2DGD-F0TH/2DGD_F0TH/chapters/006_Advanced_Topics/005_Procedural.md

 You can see as a virtual "rubber band" that ties your opponents to you, the more the rubber band is stretched, the more the opponents are "attracted" to you (or you to them, it can work both ways).

 ::: trivia :::
 "Rubberbanding" is not limited to racing games.
-For instance NBA Jam tweaks player skills to keep the game competitive and enjoyable.
+For instance NBA Jam tweaks player skills to keep the game competitive and enjoyable by using rubberbanding: if you're too far ahead, the opponents will get a skill boost.
 ::::::::::::::

 ### Static vs. Adaptive Difficulty